Icinga/icinga-doc/markdown/de/sample-cgi.md

 ######################################
 #
-#   STATUS (status.cgi)
 #
 ######################################

 # SOUND OPTIONS
 # These options allow you to specify an optional audio file
 # that should be played in your browser window when there are
-# problems on the network.
-The audio files are used only in
-# the status CGI.
-Only the sound for the most critical problem
-# will be played.
-Order of importance (higher to lower) is as
 # follows: unreachable hosts, down hosts, critical services,
 # warning services, and unknown services.
 If there are no
 # visible problems, the sound file optionally specified by